Musculoskeletal injuries in tennis

 Figure 5: Anterior flexion, hyperextension and lumbar rotation movements.

-Clinically, there is a sudden pain (the stone-hit sign), often with an audible click, and severe functional impairment.
+• Tennis leg: The sudden and forceful start with the knee fully extended and the ankle dorsiflexed causes disinsertion of the medial gastrocnemius.
+This injury typically affects people over 40 years of age, associated with other factors such as poor prior training, environmental factors, dietary factors, etc. Clinically, it produces a sudden pain (the stone-hit sign), often with an audible click, and severe functional impairment.
 Radiological tests confirm the diagnosis, primarily ultrasound, which also allows for follow-up and prognosis.
 Treatment is conservative in the vast majority of cases, with immobilization for 3-4 weeks, followed by physical therapy and subsequent rehabilitation.

 Figure 6: Mechanisms of tennis leg production and rectus abdominis injury.

+High physical demands, prolonged exertion, and constant changes in rhythm and acceleration make tendon strains and injuries very common in tennis.
 At the level of the upper extremity, the smash and the serve are the two technical movements that most compromise the supraspinatus tendon and the long head of the biceps brachii.
 The topspin forehand frequently causes radial styloiditis and tendonitis of the first extensor compartments, and the forehand backhand and volley cause ulnar styloiditis and strain of the ulnar margin of the wrist.
-Likewise, triceps brachii tendonitis is associated with the slice backhand (Figure 7).
+Likewise, triceps brachii tendonitis is related to the slice backhand (Figure 7).
+Disproportions of the upper and lower body associated with a lack of elasticity make adductor tendonitis possible, especially with forced lateral movements (Figure 8).
+Other common tendon conditions include patellar tendonitis, goose foot tenosynovitis, insertional tendonitis of the peroneal tendons, posterior tibial tendon, and Achilles tendon tendinopathies (partial/complete ruptures of this tendon are not uncommon).

 Figure 7: Mechanisms of production of radial styloiditis, tricipital tendonitis and ulnar styloiditis.